Babylon and On

-Babylon and On is the seventh album released in September 1987 by the British new wave group Squeeze.
+Babylon and On is the seventh album by the British new wave group Squeeze, released in September 1987.

 History

 Eric "ET" Thorngren produced the album, along with Glenn Tilbrook.
 The group officially expanded to a sextet with the addition of former Soft Boys member Andy Metcalfe; a bassist in that group.
 But here, Metcalfe was used as a second keyboard player (behind Jools Holland).
 However, despite being pictured and billed as a full member of the band, the track-by-track musician listings included with this album reveal that Metcalfe only played on three songs: "Tough Love", "The Prisoner" and "Some Americans".
 Metcalfe left Squeeze before their next album was recorded, although he worked again with Glenn Tilbrook during his solo years.
 The album peaked at number 14 in the UK Albums Chart, the highest ranking there for a Squeeze album, aside from greatest hits compilations, until Cradle to the Grave (2015) reached number 12.